yangshun/fate/README.md

 Nakazawa Tech builds apps primarily with GraphQL and Relay.
 We advocate for these technologies in [talks](https://www.youtube.com/watch?v=rxPTEko8J7c&t=36s) and provide templates ([server](https://github.com/nkzw-tech/server-template), [client](https://github.com/nkzw-tech/web-app-template/tree/with-relay)) to help developers get started quickly.

 However, GraphQL comes with its own type system and query language.
 If you are already using tRPC or another type‑safe RPC framework, it's a significant investment to adopt and implement GraphQL on the backend.
 This investment often prevents teams from adopting Relay on the frontend.
-Many other React data frameworks lack the ergonomics of Relay, especially fragment composition, co-located data requirements, predictable caching, and deep integration with modern React features.
+Many other React data frameworks lack Relay's ergonomics, especially fragment composition, co-located data requirements, predictable caching, and deep integration with modern React features.
 Optimistic updates usually require manually managing keys and imperative data updates, which is error-prone and tedious.

 fate takes the great ideas from Relay and puts them on top of tRPC.
 You get the best of both worlds: type safety between the client and server, and GraphQL-like ergonomics for data fetching.